Observability

 url = "http://victoria-metrics:8428/api/v1/write"

-By decoupling observability from the core platform, Stone Age remains:
+By decoupling observability from the core platform, Stone-Age.io stays:

-2. Flexible: You can switch from VictoriaMetrics to InfluxDB, Snowflake, or SQL without changing a single line of code in Stone Age.
+- Flexible: You can switch from VictoriaMetrics to InfluxDB, Snowflake, or SQL without changing any code in Layers 0–2.
+The subject contracts stay stable; only the Layer 3 consumer changes.

-3. Scalable: You can scale your storage independently of your control plane as your device count grows.
+- Scalable: You can scale your storage independently of your Control Plane as your device count grows.